 Board of Directors

 In accordance with the ABC Benefits Corporation Act and Regulation, Alberta Blue Cross® is governed by a Board of nine Directors, representing a broad and diverse cross-section of Albertans.
-New board members are elected by the members of the Board in office from a list of persons nominated by a Nominating Committee consisting of one representative from each of the following; the Institute of Chartered Accountants of Alberta, the Provincial Health Authorities of Alberta, the Alberta Association of Municipal Districts and Counties and the current ABC Benefits Corporation chair.
+New board members are elected by the members of the Board in office from a list of persons nominated by a Nominating Committee consisting of one representative from each of the following; the Institute of Chartered Professional Accountants of Alberta, Alberta Health Services, the Rural Municipalities of Alberta and the current ABC Benefits Corporation chair.
 Directors may serve for three consecutive three-year terms.
 Each Director must act honestly and in good faith with a view to the best interests of the Corporation, and must exercise the care, diligence and skill that a reasonable and prudent person would exercise in comparable circumstances.

 In the provision of effective governance for ABC Benefits Corporation, the Board of Directors plays an important role in overseeing the affairs of the Corporation.
 Among its primary responsibilities are the following functions:

 - Establish bylaws in compliance with the ABC Benefits Corporation Act and Regulation.

 - Ensure there is an effective strategic planning process in place for the Corporation and set strategic direction for the Corporation.